danfuzz/samizdat/doc/language-guide/03-functions.md

 as well, as detailed below.

-With the exception of the top level of a program, every closure has curly brace delimiters  (`{...}`), and with few exceptions curly braces are only used to indicate a closure of some form or another.
+With the exception of the top level of a program, every closure has curly brace delimiters  (`{...}`).
+Note that curly braces are *also* used to delimit map literals, which leads to a couple ambiguities; in general, ambiguities are resolved in favor of treating a construct as a map literal, not a closure.

-Every closure can be declared to take arguments, and every closure can yield (return) a value.
-With only one exception, curly braces in a code-containing context are *only* used in the definition of closures.
+Closures can be declared to take arguments, and closures can be defined either to yield (return) a value, or yield no value, sometimes determined at runtime.
+Finally, all closures can have a name; in some cases, the name is used for variable binding, while in others, only as debugging information.
-(This is a departure from most languages in the C family, however it is similar to how Smalltalk defines its blocks.)

 ### Argument Declarations